 I was born and raised in Mumbai, India but I always wanted a piece of the American dream.
 At 16, I persuaded my parents to immigrate to Vancouver, Canada and we never looked back.
 In my senior year in high school, I won the competitive Michael J. Fox.
 Performing Arts Scholarship.
 A week after my high school prom, I moved to Manhattan to study Musical Theatre at the prestigious American Musical and Dramatic Academy.
 After graduating, I toured with Theatreworks USA, a children’s theatre company while taking acting lessons at HB Studios in the Village, and working for Spirit Cruises as a singer/performer.

 After 9/11, I decided to move to New Jersey and pursue a degree in Journalism.
 I graduated at the top of my class as Valedictorian with an Associate of Arts degree in Communications from Raritan Valley Community College (RVCC).
 I wrote for the college paper, The Record, winning several awards including the Student Journalist of the Year 2003, and 3rd Place in the New Jersey Press Association’s Better College Newspaper Contest, 2003.
 I was featured as an award-winning student in a RVCC cable commercial and marketing campaign.
 I was awarded the Certificate of Academic Excellence in Communication Studies and a full Phi Beta Kappa academic scholarship to Rutgers University to get her Bachelors degree.
 It was at the School of Communications and Library Information Systems at Rutgers University that I decided that I wanted to work on-air as a reporter.
-I focused my concentration on broadcasting and print editing.
+I focused on broadcasting and print editing.

 In my senior year, I interned on MSNBC’s top-rated primetime TV show, “Countdown w/ Keith Olbermann” where I honed my production skills while working under some of the top producers and writers from MSNBC.
 I also developed important professional relationships with on-air anchors Rita Cosby and NBC’s Natalie Morales.